that-VeeJay/Jotter-blog/README.md

 # Jotter-Blog

-A brief description of what this project does and who it's for

-## Features

-- Create, update, and delete blog posts
-- Posts stored in a MySQL database via Laravel API
-- Responsive frontend built with React and Tailwind CSS
+A full-stack blog application with a Laravel API backend and a React frontend, featuring CRUD functionality for posts, user authentication, and a responsive UI with Tailwind CSS.

 ## 🚀 Installation